 - a.
 This is a factor which must be considered in working out the person's best interests.
 It cannot be ignored.
 There are many ways people may reveal their wishes and feelings, e.g. by speaking, drawing, or using sign language. - b.
-It is important that other individuals, such as relatives and friends, do not try to influence or apply pressure

-- on the person to express views which are not the person's own. - c.
+It is important that other individuals, such as relatives and friends, do not try to influence or apply pressure on the person to express views which are not the person's own. - c.
 The decision-maker must consider the person's past and present wishes and feelings so far as they are reasonably ascertainable. - d.
-The decision-maker should consider written statements carefully.
+Decision-makers should consider written statements carefully.
 If their decision does not follow something a person has put in writing, they must record the reasons why.
 They should be able to justify their reasons if someone challenges their decision. - e.
 A doctor is not obliged to follow the person's wish if it is against the person's best interests.
 Doctors should exercise their professional clinical judgment of what is in the best interests of the person as a patient to determine what treatment to provide.

-Rohan Ramlan is a wealthy 80-year-old man with dementia.
+Rohan is a wealthy 80 year old man with dementia.
 He shares a home with his unmarried sister, Siti.
-Rohan is very fond of his two nephews, Rahim and Rashid.
-Rohan has told his relatives and friends that he would like to be looked after by either Rahim or Rashid in their homes, if they agree to have him.
-Rahim has invited Rohan to move in with him.
-Siti does not like her nephews much and would prefer to care for Rohan instead.
+Rohan is very fond of his nephew, Jalil.
+Rohan has told his relatives and friends that he would like to be looked after by Jalil in his home, if Jalil and his wife agree to have him.
+Jalil has invited Rohan to move in with him and his family.
+Siti does not like Jalil much and would prefer to care for Rohan instead.

-Even though Siti does not like Rahim, she should respect Rohan's wishes as long as it is in his best interests.
+Even though Siti does not like Jalil, she should respect Rohan's wishes as long as it is in his best interests.